Kiana-Jafari/SystemVerilog-ANN/README.md

 ## Fixed Point Representation

 The parameters of the neural network are represented in a Q3.12 fixed-point format.
 This choice of fixed-point representation ensures that the computations remain efficient for hardware implementation while maintaining the same accuracy in hardware.

+Implemented and verified:

+- Q3.12 fixed-point representation
+- Floating-point to fixed-point parameter quantization
+- Fixed-point multiplication and scaling
+- ReLU activation
+- Argmax classification
+- Fixed-point inference in Python

+The fixed-point implementation achieved identical classification accuracy to the original floating-point model.